2000 Iowa State Cyclones football team

-The 2000 Iowa State Cyclones football team represented the Iowa State University in the 2000 NCAA Division I-A football season.
-This was Dan McCarney's sixth season as head coach.
-The team captains were Chris Anthony, Ryan Harklau, Reggie Hayward, and Sage Rosenfels.
-The Cyclones were quarterbacked by Sage Rosenfels.
-Sage is among many former Cyclones from the 2000 team to make it to the NFL.
-Others were J. J. Moses, Reggie Hayward, Ennis Haywood, Tony Yelk, Mike Banks, Jordan Carstens, Tyson Smith and James Reed.
-It was Iowa State's first appearance in a bowl game since the 1978 Peach Bowl.
+The 2000 Iowa State Cyclones football team represented Iowa State University as a member of the North Division in the Big 12 Conference during the 2000 NCAA Division I-A football season.
+Led by sixth-year head coach Dan McCarney, the Cyclones compiled an overall record of 9–3 with a mark of 5–3 in conference play, placing third in the Big 12's North Division.
+Iowa State was invited to the Insight.com Bowl, where the Cyclones defeated Pittsburgh.
+The team played home games at Jack Trice Stadium in Ames, Iowa.

+This Iowa State's first winning season since 1989, and their first appearance in a bowl game since the 1978 Peach Bowl.
 The Insight.com Bowl victory was the programs first victory ever in bowl game.
-Iowa State was picked by the media to finish 5th in the Big 12 North Division.
-Two players participated in post season bowl games.
-Sage Rosenfels played in the Senior Bowl and Reggie Hayward played in the Hula Bowl where he won the defensive MVP.
-Iowa State's nine victories were the most since 1906.
+Before the season, Iowa State was picked by the media to finish fifth in the Big 12 North Division.
+Two players participated in postseason all-star games.
+Quarterback Sage Rosenfels played in the Senior Bowl, and Reggie Hayward played in the Hula Bowl, where he won the defensive MVP.
+Iowa State's nine victories were the most since the 1906 season.

+The team's captains were Chris Anthony, Ryan Harklau, Hayward, and Rosenfels.
+Hayward and Rosenfels are among many former Cyclones from the 2000 team to play in the National Football League (NFL).
+Others were J. J. Moses Ennis Haywood, Tony Yelk, Mike Banks, Jordan Carstens, Tyson Smith and James Reed.